HlhDataScience/mobile-use-detection/README.md

 ## TODOs related to train section
-  - We need to do test 2: Check the run method
+  - We need to do test 2: Check the run method of the LazyTransformationPipeline
+  - We need to change the class to be a subclass of BasicPipeline and do test 2 again.
   - We need to complete the train.py and generate the Makefiles to automate the process.
   - We need to create a deviating branch(or several) to test other classic machine learning models.
   - Suggested test duplicating the data until we reach 3 million rows.
 We can use this as stress test for speed in the data pipeline